benzid-wael/salati/README.md

 ### Polar Circle Resolution 🔜

-Used to resolve undefined prayer time in areas located in the polar circle whe sun does not set/rise.
+Used to resolve undefined prayer time in areas located in the polar circle where the sun does not set or rise.

 | Value | Description |
 | ----- | ----------- |